IBM/sms-spam-filter-using-hortonworks/README.md

   `"SpamFilter Scikit using egg deploy on remote Spark"`
     - Push the spam collection dataset to the remote HDFS user directory in the HDP cluster.
     - Push the python (scikit) egg to the remote HDFS user directory in the HDP cluster.
-    - Connect to remote Spark context in HDP cluster via DSXHI using sparkmagics library.
+    - Connect to remote Spark context in HDP cluster via the Hadoop Integration service using the sparkmagics library.
-    - Push the python virtual environment loaded with scikit-learn to the HDP cluster via DSXHI using the sparkmagics library.
+    - Push the python virtual environment loaded with scikit-learn to the HDP cluster via the Hadoop Integration service using the sparkmagics library.
     - Use `%%spark` to deploy the python (scikit) egg to the remote HDP cluster.
     - Use `%%spark` to run the functions provided by python (scikit) egg to train the Spam Filter model in the HDP cluster.